apigee/istio-mixer-adapter/README.md

         --string_attributes="destination.service=svc.cluster.local,request.path="/"" \
         --stringmap_attributes="request.headers=apikey:BAD_KEY"

 You should see "OK" if the API key is valid.
 If not, there's probably an issue with configuration.

-(Note: There's an Istio bug: If you don't specify an apikey at all no check will be done.)

 #### send an analytics record